-Adding a wall switch to a ceiling fixture can be done in a matter of hours.
+Learning how to install a light switch to a ceiling fixture can be done in a matter of hours.
 The biggest challenge is planning the cable route and running it from the fixture to the new wall switch position.
 If the wall is heavily insulated, push conduit through the insulation and then feed wires or cable through the conduit.
-This project guide will walk you through the process of installing the switch, including wiring both the switch and the fan.
-See the video above for more specific instructions.
+This project guide will walk you through how to connect a light switch, including wiring both the switch and the fan.
+See the video above for more detailed instruction on how to install a light switch.

 Run the cable from the ceiling fixture down to the switch location.
 Pull the cable through into the switch box and secure it to the wall.

-Tip: For more details on fishing electrical wire through a wall, see our video.
+Tip: For more details on fishing electrical wire through a wall, see our video on how to install a light switch.

 To wire the ceiling fixture to the new wall switch, first connect the copper grounding wire to the fixture.
 After removing the black wire to the fixture’s lead, splice it into the new white wire.
 Mark this wire black.
 Then splice the fixture’s black lead into the new black wire.